CodeDynasty-dev/Jetpath/docs/docs/routing.md

 ### 3\.
 Handler Files (`.jet.ts`)

-Files ending with `.jet.ts` are scanned by JetPath for exported functions that define route handlers.
+Files ending with `.jet.ts` are scanned by Jetpath for exported functions that define route handlers.
 Other `.ts` or `.js` files in the `source` directory are ignored for routing purposes (but can still be imported by your handlers).

 ### 4\.
 Export Naming Convention